-[0083] Exemplary Fusions Containing a Capture Polypeptide
+[0084] Exemplary Fusions Containing a Capture Polypeptide

-[0084] A display polypeptide moiety may be fused to any capture polypeptide which can form a covalent bond with a reactant ligand which corresponds to the capture polypeptide.
+[0085] A display polypeptide moiety may be fused to any capture polypeptide which can form a covalent bond with a reactant ligand which corresponds to the capture polypeptide.
 Preferably, both the display polypeptide moiety and the capture polypeptide retain their respective biochemical properties in the fusion polypeptide.

-[0085] For example, glutathione-S-transferase (GST) is an enzyme which is commonly used as an affinity handle for the purification of recombinant proteins.
-The target protein is expressed and purified as a GST fusion and may then be sponds to a lifetime of about one minute for the bound complex.
+[0086] For example, glutathione-S-transferase (GST) is an enzyme which is commonly used as an affinity handle for the purification of recombinant proteins.
+The target protein is expressed and purified as a GST fusion and may then be treated with a protease to remove the GST domain (Smith and Johnson, 1988).
+The peptide glutathione is the natural cofactor which binds to GST with an affinity of approximately 100 μM (van Ommen et al., 1989).
+While this binding is specific in that glutathione does not bind to other enzymes, the affinity is too low for the enzyme to remain bound to the peptide.
+Rather, the affinity of 100 μM corresponds to a lifetime of about one minute for the bound complex.
 Conjugates of glutathione and benzoquinone, however, are potent reactant ligands of GST (van Ommen et al., 1991).
 As illustrated in FIG. 2, the glutathione portion 114 of this GST reactant ligand 110 is believed to interact with the active site 116 of GST 112.
-A covalent bond is formed between the reactant ligand (glutathione-benzo-quinone conjugate) and the enzyme (GST), linking the reactant ligand to the GST.
+A covalent bond is formed between the reactant ligand (glutathione-benzoquinone conjugate) and the enzyme (GST), linking the reactant ligand to the GST.
 Although several conjugates of glutathione and benzoquinone may be used in this method, the conjugate of formula (6) is preferred.

-[0086] When immobilized on a surface, a compound containing the conjugate of formula (6) can react with a GST moiety, forming a covalent bond.
+[0087] When immobilized on a surface, a compound containing the conjugate of formula (6) can react with a GST moiety, forming a covalent bond.
 If the GST moiety is a fusion with a display moiety, the display moiety will then be presented in a well defined orientation.

-[0087] Other polypeptides which are useful as capture polypeptides include the class of highly homologous hydrolases capable of hydrolyzing a variety of natural and synthetic esters, including cutinases and lipases.
+[0088] Other polypeptides which are useful as capture polypeptides include the class of highly homologous hydrolases capable of hydrolyzing a variety of natural and synthetic esters, including cutinases and lipases.
 These are small, globular monomeric enzymes ranging in molecular weight from 20 kD-30 kD (Longhi and Cambillau, 1999; Martinez et al., 1992).
 These enzymes can be expressed as a fusion polypeptide with a broad range of display moieties.
 The nitrophenyl phosphonate of formula (7) is an effective reactant ligand for cutinase (Deussen et al., 2000b; Martinez et al., 1994).